 Whatever a woman owns is hers when she gets married and remains hers, her husband has no right on it at all.
 Whatever comes to her during the marriage remains hers, the husband has no right on it at all except that which she chooses to give to him.
 He can’t even ask for what is hers.

 The responsibility of maintenance is his, no matter how much money she has.
 She controls, she make decisions about what is done with her property and her income.

 When a woman gets married, she signs the contract of marriage (Aqdu-Nikah).
 What is Aqd?
 In Islamic terms it means the transfer of the responsibility of guardianship and care and protection from the father to the new husband of his daughter.

 If the man divorces her, she returns back to the guardianship and care and protection of her father.
-If the father is not there, it’s her brother; if the brother is not there, it’s her uncle; if the uncle is not there, it’s her maternal uncle; if he’s not there, if she has an older son, it’s her son; if they’re not there, it’s upon the whole community… It’s a compulsory thing upon the Muslim community to care for her and protect her, and look after her.
+If the father is not there, it’s her brother; then it’s her uncle; and if they’re not there, it’s upon the whole community… It’s a compulsory thing upon the Muslim community to care for her and protect her, and look after her.
 And this is not for the man, this is only for the woman.

 Right to Choose Spouse